neilthemann/nebula-workflow-examples/README.md

 # Nebula workflow examples
 This repository contains example workflows for [Project Nebula](https://puppet.com/project-nebula).
-Feel free to use these workflows to get started.
+Use these workflows to get started.

 | Workflow      | Description   |
 | ------------- | ------------- |